-We all have our reflexive favorites -- the San Francisco blogs we bounce back to every day.
-This list includes 10 personal favorites, covering the spectrum from Muni hassles to restaurant reviews to photographic essays of San Francisco and the Bay Area.
+We all have our "go-to" favorites: the San Francisco blogs that we bounce back to every day.
+Here are 10 that cover the spectrum from Muni transit hassles to restaurant reviews, to photographic essays highlighting San Francisco and the Bay Area.

-There's no bias in the order here unless you'd like there to be -- just numbers folks.
-If you're a newcomer, these sites and blogs are a good place to get some local bearings as you explore the nuances of San Francisco and its environs.
+There's no bias in the order—they're all good at what they do and keen on what they cover.
+If you're a newcomer, these sites and blogs are good places to get some local bearings as you explore the nuances of San Francisco and its environs.
 They're also just plain fun to read.

 01 of 06